-Mr. Boggs is currently pro bono general counsel to Jobs for America’s Graduates and has served on numerous non-profit boards over the years, including that of his high school, Kimball Union Academy, where he was Board Secretary and Chairman of the Committee on Trustees.
-In 2010, he established the Boggs Scholarship for Public Service at the University of Delaware in honor of his grandfather and namesake, former Delaware Governor and United States Senator J. Caleb Boggs.
+Mr. Boggs is currently pro bono general counsel to Jobs for America’s Graduates and has served on numerous non-profit boards over the years, including that of his high school, Kimball Union Academy, where he was board secretary and chairman of the committee on trustees.
+He also established the Boggs Scholarship for Public Service at the University of Delaware in honor of his grandfather and namesake, former Delaware Governor and U.S. Senator J. Caleb Boggs.

 Recent Articles and Publications